Haixing-Hu/js-typeinfo/README.md

   by a sync generator function.
 - `'AsyncGenerator'`: if the value is an async generator object, i.e., the object returned by an async generator function.
+- `'GlobalObject'`: if the value is the [global object].
+A global object is an object that always exists in the global scope.
 - `value[Symbol.toStringTag]`: if the value has a customized `Symbol.toStringTag`
   property.
 - `value.constructor.name`: if the value has a constructor with a name, and